-.
 About implementing the requirements of forming the risk management committee

 Kuwait Real Estate Company (AQARAT) is aware of the importance of effective internal control systems to ensure the integrity of the financial statements and the efficiency of the Company's business and to assess compliance with the regulatory controls.
 Therefore, the approved organizational structure of the Company has a risk management unit that measures, monitors and limits all kinds of risks facing the Company.
+Reviewing the deals and dealings that the company may carry out with related parties and presenting recommendations thereon.

-Those handling risk related matters are independent through their direct subordination to the Risk Committee.
+Risk managers are independent through their direct subordination to the Risk Committee.
 They also have significant authorities to carry out their duties without having financial powers that lead to conflicts with their supervisory role.
 The Risk Management Committee has the qualified human resources with professional competence and technical ability.